 A Noyce Program for Elementary and Middle School Mathematics Teachers

 This NSF Noyce Track 3 project aims to serve the national interest by providing novel and important information regarding the impact of K-12 STEM teachers with a doctorate degree as instructional leaders in their schools and district.
-By applying research-informed and equitable policies, practices, and structures, the project intends to increase the capacity and expertise of K-8 mathematics teachers to serve as leaders in their schools and districts.
+By applying research-informed and policies, practices, and structures for all learners, the project intends to increase the capacity and expertise of K-8 mathematics teachers to serve as leaders in their schools and districts.
 The project has the potential to incentivize, build precedence for, and professionalize the value of mathematics teachers with doctoral degrees in K-12 school settings, where research and practice can be readily linked.
-The 15 participating teachers (known as the Noyce Fellows) will earn an EdD in Curriculum and Instruction with a Specialization in K-8 Mathematics Education.
-They will also comprise the University of Central Florida-Orange County Public Schools Noyce Teacher Leader Academy.
+The participating teachers (known as the Noyce Fellows) earned an EdD in Curriculum and Instruction with a Specialization in K-8 Mathematics Education.
+They also comprise the University of Central Florida-Orange County Public Schools Noyce Teacher Leader Academy.

 This project aims to advance the impact of the Noyce Fellows by increasing their: